RioProjectX/InlineGames/README.md

 A Telegram bot that provides real-time multiplayer games that can be played in any chat.

-You can see the bot in action by messaging [@inlinegamesbot](https://telegram.me/inlinegamesbot).
+You can see the bot in action by messaging [rio games](https://telegram.me/riogamesbot).

 #### Currently available games: